aborroy/spring-ai-model-comparison/README.md

 4   | Compare and contrast classical and quantum computing.        | 26993        | 30893
 5   | Write a short story involving a robot, a dragon, and time tr | 26575        | 30551
 ```
-> Note that for the output above I was running Ollama locally with access to 32 GM of RAM, while Docker Runner Model was inside the Docker Engine that only had access to 20 GB of RAM
+> Note that for the output above I was running Ollama locally using Apple Silicon M1 Pro with access to 32 GM of RAM, since Docker Runner Model is not running inside the Docker Engine but natively on the host it should have the full system RAM available to use

 ## Contributing